Virginia Beach, Virginia: Transportation

 Virginia Beach Airport is a small, grass runway facility catering to private aircraft owners.

 Rail-wise, Virginia Beach is served by Amtrak through the Norfolk and Newport News stations, via connecting buses.
 A high-speed rail connection at Richmond to both the Northeast Corridor and the Southeast High Speed Rail Corridor are also under study.

 Greyhound/Trailways provides service from a central bus terminal in adjacent Norfolk.
 The Greyhound station in Virginia Beach is located on Laskin Road, about a mile west of the oceanfront.
 Bus services to New York City via the Chinatown bus, Today's Bus, is located on Newtown Road.

-The city is connected to I-64 via I-264, which runs from the oceanfront, intersects with I-64 on the east side of Norfolk, and continues through downtown Norfolk and Portsmouth until rejoining I-64 at the terminus of both roads in Chesapeake where Interstate 664 completes the loop which forms the Hampton Roads Beltway.
-Other major roads include Virginia Beach Boulevard (U.S. Route 58), Shore Drive (U.S. Route 60), which connects to Atlantic Avenue at the oceanfront, Northampton Blvd (U.S. Route 13), Princess Anne Road (State Route 165), Indian River Road (former State Route 603), Lynnhaven Parkway, Independence Boulevard, General Booth Boulevard, and Nimmo Parkway.
+The city is connected to I-64 via I-264, which runs from the oceanfront, intersects with I-64 on the east side of Norfolk, and continues through downtown Norfolk and Portsmouth until rejoining I-64 at the terminus of both roads in Chesapeake where I-664 completes the loop which forms the Hampton Roads Beltway.
+Other major roads include Virginia Beach Boulevard (US 58), Shore Drive (US 60), which connects to Atlantic Avenue at the oceanfront, Northampton Blvd (US 13), Princess Anne Road (SR 165), Indian River Road (former SR 603), Lynnhaven Parkway, Independence Boulevard, General Booth Boulevard, and Nimmo Parkway.

-The city is also connected to Virginia's Eastern Shore region via the Chesapeake Bay Bridge-Tunnel (CBBT), which is the longest bridge-tunnel complex in the world and known as one of the Seven Engineering Wonders of the Modern World.
-The CBBT, a tolled facility carries U.S. Route 13.
+The city is also connected to Virginia's Eastern Shore region via the Chesapeake Bay Bridge-Tunnel, which is the longest bridge-tunnel complex in the world and known as one of the Seven Engineering Wonders of the Modern World.
+The Chesapeake Bay Bridge-Tunnel, a tolled facility, carries US 13.

 Transportation within the city, as well as the rest of Hampton Roads is served by a regional bus service, Hampton Roads Transit.
-An extension of The Tide light rail system from Norfolk to the oceanfront is currently being studied.
+An extension of The Tide light rail system from Norfolk to the oceanfront has been proposed multiple times, but has been rejected by voters every time.

 Walkability

-A 2011 study by Walk Score ranked Virginia Beach 39th most walkable of fifty largest U.S. cities.
-A 2021 study by Walk Score ranked Virginia beach as 45th most walkable large city in the United States.
+A 2011 study by Walk Score ranked Virginia Beach the 39th most walkable of the fifty largest U.S. cities.
+A 2021 study by Walk Score ranked Virginia Beach as the 45th most walkable large city in the United States.